 We measure progress against our core mission - to accelerate the transition to a future powered by renewable energy - through ESG KPIs.
-Typical ESG KPIs include amount of renewable energy generated, equivalent homes powered, equivalent tonnes of carbon dioxide avoided, equivalent number of cars displaced from the road, equivalent number of trees planted.
+Typical ESG KPIs for our infrastructure assets include amount of renewable energy generated, equivalent homes powered, equivalent tonnes of carbon dioxide avoided, equivalent number of cars displaced from the road, equivalent number of trees planted.
+Typical ESG KPIs for our portfolio companies also include climate action related KPIs, e.g. GW of development pipeline.
+Other, more social KPIs, such as jobs created or % local workforce are also disclosed for these types of equity investments, to help give an indication on how the investments are supporting a "Just Transition".